 Get fresh ideas and learn new ways to improve your facilitation skills at MAFN’s Workshop Series.
-The sessions begin in September 2017.
-This year, we will offer 9 three-hour sessions and one full-day offering in May.
+The sessions begin in September 2018.
+This year, we will offer 9 three-hour sessions and one half-day offering in March.
 These workshops provide opportunities to network with peers and experts in the facilitation field while gaining valuable continuing education and skills development.
 To learn more about MAFN and its workshops visit www.mafn.org.

 September 29: Michael Broom.
 Imagine a series of meetings where one person regularly dominates the discussions.
 In this workshop, you will improve your group-level interventions in ways that address the underlying systemic issues that cause these challenging situations.
 We will explore practical applications of system theories.

 October 27: Mark Sachs.
 Boundary setting in organizations and with clients can be difficult.
 These issues may surface in a variety of interactions, especially in meetings.
 This session will provide you with an opportunity to learn techniques to establish and maintain boundaries with the client system so you and your client will be better positioned to succeed.